Summary

 viewIdstringyes Long-TermThe unique identifier of the view associated with the role.

-For the return datatype, through sub-parameters, you can get information on the group, such as how many users, a list of them, and which assets they can access.
-You can also get a list of roles using the roles parameter.
-The table below contains a link to another table with the sub-parameters:
+For the results, you can get information on the group, such as how many users, a list of them, and which assets they can access.
+You can also get a list of roles using roles.

 ParameterTypeRequiredDefaultStabilityDescription